pzrsa/parsam.io/posts/journey.md

 But I still felt quite limited in what I could do on the web.
 Everything felt so vanilla, and lacked the sauce.
 Naturally I gravitated towards acquiring the final infinity stone for building websites: JavaScript.
 I stumbled upon [The Odin Project](https://www.theodinproject.com/), and I remember this being a pretty solid course to learn JS/Node.

 I thought "this programming stuff is pretty cool, I wonder if I could make a career out of it".
-So after a ton of thinking, I decided to decline my university offers for accounting, and applied for a computer science course at the University of Derby.
-They also provided me with a conditional offer, thus I was finally set on heading to uni in September.
+After some research, I decided to decline my offers, and applied to study Computer Science at another low-ranked university.
+They also provided me with an offer, so I was finally set on starting university later that year in September.

 # Building my Website

 As you could imagine, I never read books (with the only exception of course being the Diary of a Wimpy Kid series).
 The first "real" book I ever read was "Think and Grow Rich".

 It was gifted to me by one of my dad's friends, and he was preaching to me about how much it changed his life, so 17 year old me was like "eh I'll read it I guess".
-Looking back on it, this book contained a lot of snake oil BS, but honestly it was the best thing I could've read at the time.
+Looking back on it, this book contained a lot of [snake oil BS](https://en.wikipedia.org/wiki/Snake_oil), but honestly it was the best thing I could've read at the time.

-It got me interested to start reading the typical self help books, so after reading a few more, I stumbled upon someone who I'd say had a profound impact on my life, and that man is [Derek Sivers](https://sive.rs/).
-I read “[Anything You Want](https://sive.rs/a)” after seeing it in an [Ali Abdaal video](https://www.youtube.com/watch?v=hv1gOEY3cs4&t=376s), and it absolutely changed my life.
-It had a bunch of incredible lessons to learn from for both life and business.
+It got me interested to start reading more books, to which I stumbled upon someone who I'd say had a profoundly positive impact on my life, and that man is [Derek Sivers](https://sive.rs/).

+I read his book, “[Anything You Want](https://sive.rs/a)” after seeing it in an [Ali Abdaal video](https://www.youtube.com/watch?v=hv1gOEY3cs4&t=376s), and it changed my life.
+It had a bunch of lessons to learn from for both life and business.

 I checked out Derek's website, and emailed him a full on novel about my whole life story, not expecting him to respond.
 But to my surprise, I got a response, and after a few back and forths, I mentioned to him that I built a website using Webflow, costing me $16 a month.